 Europe in December

 Cold, wet, and grey weather is common across most of Europe in December.
 The days are short, but the nights are largely lit up by festive décor.
+Christmas cabins in Europe are obviously a vibe.

 It’s bitterly cold in the north with temperatures rarely reaching as high as 0°C. Snow is common.
 Higher elevations across Europe will see snow, but generally, precipitation falls as rain.